JTrevallee/IT1025/README.md

 Class Project
 Jill Trevallee

->A goal of for next semester would be to graduate.
+>A goal for next semester would be to graduate.

 Class | Day
 ------ | ------